 Storage is where you’ll want to get creative.
 Plastic storage containers are great for keeping gear secure, organized, and easy to move around.
 In the evening you can easily shift the containers to the front seats for more sleeping space.
 I like 15-quart sized containers; they hold a decent amount without getting too bulky.
 Our van had two built-in storage boxes, space underneath the bed, and a shelving unit in the kitchen area for stowing gear.

 At meal time, always be on the lookout for food thieves lurking in the background.
 They’ll patiently wait for you to forget about that plate of pancakes on the counter!

-With those tips, we hope you’re renting an adventure van and making your own pawsome memories!
+With those tips, we hope you’re soon renting an adventure van with your pets and making your own pawsome memories!